 Who carries the costs if I have to go to the hospital or into quarantine?

 All medical treatment and any measures prescribed by a doctor are covered by basic health insurance.
-The usual out-of-pocket expenses (deductible and coinsurance) apply.
+The usual out-of-pocket expenses (deductible, coinsurance and the contribution to the cost of a hospital stay) apply.

 What is the difference between quarantine and isolation?